Dates for each competition are below!

-Prize money, certificates, and medallions will be awarded.
-The first-place winning team will advance to the National Personal Finance Challenge.
+Prize money, certificates, school banner, and medallions will be awarded.
+The first-place winning team will split $500 and advance to the National Personal Finance Challenge.

 More information - including competition rules, registration, and an example case study - can be found on the Arkansas Personal Finance Challenge page.